web3/web3.js/docs/include_package-core.rst

 Allows extending the web3 modules.

-.. note:: You also have ``*.extend.formatters`` as additional formatter functions to be used for in and output formatting.
+.. note:: You also have ``*.extend.formatters`` as additional formatter functions to be used for input and output formatting.
 Please see the `source file <https://github.com/ethereum/web3.js/blob/1.x/packages/web3-core-helpers/src/formatters.js>`_ for function details.

 ----------
 Parameters